biantsh/en-predictant/README.md

 # Setup and instructions

 This project requires `python>=3.10`.
-Install code and external requirements by running:
+Install the code and external requirements by running:

 ```shell